SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of Hartford College of Arts and Sciences discussed the best and worst aspects of human nature.
+Students said most interesting question asked at University of Hartford College of Arts and Sciences discussed the best and worst aspects of human nature.

 What was the most difficult question?